jonbirge/logpager/README.md

 Lightweight security log inspection and blacklisting web interface, intended to provide a dashboard for threats.
 Displays log events as heatmap using tile plot, allowing user to click on a given period to drill down into the log.
 Performs asynchronous geolocation and reverse DNS resolution.

-Right now this will handle web logs and auth logs, but is designed to easily allow other log types to be added.
+Right now this will handle web logs, Traefik logs, and auth logs (e.g. sshd), but is designed to allow other log types to be added via a quasi-object-oriented programming interface.

 ### Threat intel and blocking